Local Development Plan (LDP 2)

 National Planning Framework (NPF)

-Significantly, NPF4 will incorporate Scottish Planning Policy (SPP) which contains detailed national policy on a number of planning topics and for the first time spatial and thematic planning policies will be addressed in one place.
+NPF3 was replaced on 13 February 2023.
+Significantly, NPF4 now incorporates Scottish Planning Policy 2014 (SPP) which previously contained detailed national policy on a number of planning topics and for the first time spatial and thematic planning policies are addressed in one place.

-NPF4 has also been made the new vehicle for identifying the housing land requirements for LDPs, taking over this role from the soon to be abolished SDPs.
+NPF4 has also been made the new vehicle for identifying the housing land requirements for LDPs, taking over the role that was previously assigned to SDPs.

 Regional Spatial Strategies (RSS)

 The preparation and adoption of Regional Spatial Strategies (RSS) will provide long term spatial development frameworks at regional level which will identify strategic development needs and priorities.
 While they will not form part of the development plan, they must be taken account of when an LDP is being prepared.
-West Lothian Council has worked collaboratively with SESplan/City Deal partner authorities to prepare an indicative RSS and this was submitted to Scottish Government at the end of 2021 to help inform the emerging NPF4.
-You can viewed the Regional Spatial Strategy here
+West Lothian Council has worked collaboratively with SESplan/City Deal partner authorities to prepare an indicative RSS and this was submitted to Scottish Government at the end of 2021 to help inform what was at that time the emerging NPF4.
+You can viewed the Regional Spatial Strategy here (opens new window)

 Implications for LDP 2 production

 Many of the features of the new development planning system require secondary legislation and additional guidance to give greater clarity as to how they will work.
-While secondary legislation to enable implementation of the new Act has begun to come forward (and with some sections of the Act already commenced) much of the guidance has been delayed, due in part to the Coronavirus pandemic, and they are now not expected to be in place until the early part of 2022.
-The Scottish Government is progressing a detailed work programme which will implement the new Planning Act and which can be viewed here.
+While secondary legislation to enable implementation of the new Act has begun to come forward (and with some sections of the Act already commenced) much of the guidance has been delayed, due in part to the Coronavirus pandemic, and is now not expected to be in place until the early part of 2023.

-It is therefore anticipated that the timescale for the preparation of the next West Lothian Local Development Plan (LDP 2) may have to change during the course of 2022 in response to a range of external factors and which may be beyond the control of the council.
-In the meantime, it is the intention to formally commence the preparation of the new West Lothian LDP as quickly as possible after NPF4 has been finalised and approved by the Scottish Parliament.
+As a consequence it is anticipated that the timescale for the preparation of the next West Lothian Local Development Plan (LDP 2) may have to be adjusted during the course of 2023 in response to the range of external factors which are largely beyond the control of the council.

 Under the new regulatory arrangements introduced by the Planning (Scotland) Act 2019, there are 6 key stages involved in the local development plan making process.